Disaster-Loki/So_Long/README.md

 ---

+## 🏅 42 Luanda Project
+This project is part of the 42 Luanda curriculum, where students learn how to develop software from the ground up, including the use of graphical libraries like MiniLibX.

 ## 🚀 Game Overview

 In **So_Long**, you control a character navigating through a maze.
 Your task is to collect all the collectibles 🟡 and find the shortest route to escape 🚪.
 But beware—walls will block your way, and if you are playing the bonus version, enemies 👾 might patrol the area!